St Donat's Church, St Donats: History

-St Donat's Church was originally a small 12th century church with an apsed chancel.
+St Donat's Church was originally a small 12th-century church with an apsed chancel.
 By the early 14th century the tower was added which was followed towards the late 14th century by the Lady Chapel, now known as the Stradling Chapel.
-In the 15th century the chancel was rebuilt and the nave the following century.
+The chancel was rebuilt in the 15th century and the nave in the following century.
 In 1878 Dr. Nicholl-Carne paid for the restoration of the main body of the church.
 In 1907 the then patron of the church, Morgan Stuart Williams, ordered the reconstruction of the tower.
 A heating chamber was later added to the tower but this was reconstructed in the late 20th century.

 The church has a long-standing association with the Stradling baronets, whose home, St Donat's Castle, overlooks the church.
-Several monuments to the Stradlings from the 17th and 18th century are found within its walls.
+Several monuments to the Stradlings from the 17th and 18th centuries are found within its walls.
+They also had strong associations with the Hancorne family.
+Thomas Hancorne, a Jacobite prominent in High Church circles, was rector of St Donat's from 1674 to 1707.

-The church was granted Grade I listed building status in 1963, with the reason stating that it was "highly graded as an important early medieval church with the particularly fine Stradling Chapel and for its historic associations with St. Donat's Castle".
+The church was granted Grade I listed building status in 1963, on the grounds that it was "highly graded as an important early medieval church with the particularly fine Stradling Chapel and for its historic associations with St. Donat's Castle".

 Architecture

 Originally built in the 12th century, St Donat's retains architectural features from all five of its different stages of growth.
-The chancel arch is evidence of its 12th century construction, plain, round-headed with primitive caps.
-The double headed double-chamfered tower arch is believed to be early 14th century, while the north chancel chapel, with its square-headed three light eastern window, was added later that century.
-The chancel was reconstructed in the 15th century with many features from that build still in evidence: the piscina (altar basin) with cusped ogee hood, the nave with its north porch, the corbelled parapets to the nave with gargoyles and the corbelled tower battlements.
-The work from this period also shows comparisons to the late 15th century hall at the castle.
+The chancel arch is evidence of its 12th-century construction, plain, round-headed with primitive caps.
+The double-headed, double-chamfered tower arch is believed to be early 14th century, while the north chancel chapel, with its square-headed three light eastern window, was added later that century.
+The chancel was reconstructed in the 15th century with many features from that period still in evidence: the piscina (altar basin) with cusped ogee hood, the nave with its north porch, the corbelled parapets to the nave with gargoyles and the corbelled tower battlements.
+The work from this period also shows comparisons to the late-15th-century hall at the castle.

 The body of the church was restored in 1878 and the tower in 1907.
-Other features of note include the circular font with roll top and bottom with scale patterned sides.
-A medieval wooden lectern, not original to the church, which was bought in 1913.
-The eastern window is of stained glass and displays an image of Saint Donat (circa 1862), believed to be by Clayton and Bell, but its providence is uncertain.
+Other features of note include the circular font with roll top and bottom with scale patterned sides, and a medieval wooden lectern, not original to the church, which was bought in 1913.
+The eastern window is of stained glass and displays an image of Saint Donat (circa 1862), believed to be by Clayton and Bell, but its provenance is uncertain.